Caltech-IPAC/firefly/README.md

 #### Firefly Viewer

 By default, this repository builds a default example webapp.
-This tool can be used for viewing fits data, catalogs, and xyplots.
+This tool can be used for viewing FITS data, catalogs, and xyplots.
 It is a general viewer tool for retrieving and viewing astronomy related data.

 #### Firefly Tools